intowow/CrystalExpressSDK-CN-Demo/docs/stream.md

 //	final View adView =  getAD(position, someIntWidth);
 //

+//	or remove the background
+//	final View adView =  getAD(position, false);
+//

 if(adView != null) {
 	//	you can set the background
 	//	such as